 I love with my eggs, seasonal grilled vegetables, avocados or broiled tomatoes and grains.

-Sauce gribiche goes extremely well with basically everything, form egg in a glass, to crispy roasted potatoes, to grilled vegetables.
+Sauce gribiche goes extremely well with basically everything, from the egg in a glass to crispy roasted potatoes to grilled vegetables.
 In the summertime, one of my favorite meals is to serve chilled sliced roast beef, grilled asparagus or grilled artichokes with sauce gribiche.

 Egg in a Glass with Sauce Gribiche

 Simple, fresh flavor with the slight saltiness of capers, chopped flat-leaf parsley, and Dijon Mustard.

 Food simplicity can sometimes be the ultimate sophistication.

 A simple dish where details count like using a farm-fresh perfectly cooked egg.

 Easy to prepare and the egg cooking method makes the perfect soft- boiled egg.

 So just how simple is it to make an egg in a glass?